Everything You’re Doing To Heal Is Why You Can’t Move On

 So the cycle continues.

-Still shaping how you wake up.
+Still shaping how you wake up in the morning.

 Still affecting how you show up with your kids.